We’re looking for new Board Members

 • Attendance in as many events as you can

-• Attendance in two board retreats (one-day events) a year
+• Attendance in two board retreats (all-day events) a year

 • You have experience with Google Drive and Slack (strongly preferred)